PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 }
 ```

-Next we need to commit these changes to Github.
+Next we need to commit these changes to GitHub.
 Once we have done that it's time to configure Jenkins.
 From the main Jenkins dashboard select `New Item`, select a type of `Pipeline` and call the pipeline `infrastructure`.
 Jenkins can give us a little help here, if we tell it to copy settings from `adderservice` as shown below, we will get the Github configuration copied into the `infrastructure` pipeline for us:

 ![image](./images/jenk_copysettings.png)